PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 ### Version 0.1 thu 0.7

-- Auto-hilighting chords via a chord formula property
+- Auto-hilighting chords via a chordFormula property
-- Auto-hilighting chords via a chord presets property
+- Auto-hilighting chords via a chordPreset property and created a basic set of chord presets
 - Setting and getting the highlights for individual keys on the piano via a hilightedNotes property
 - Better graphics rendering with rounded rects instead of SVG Paths -- Thanks Bernd!